zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

 If the macro `DEBUG` is 1 or enabled (i.e. pass `-DDEBUG` to the preprocessor), the resulting source code will contain the block above.
 If not, the code above will not appear in the resulting program.
 This is especially important if you are working on software that supports multiple platforms (we'll get to this later).
 But here's a sneak preview (extracted from the source code of Node.js JS runtime):

 ![](https://raw.githubusercontent.com/zakuArbor/blog/master/assets/programming/builds/nodejs-macro.png)

+The ability to control what part of the source code gets compiled is essential in software development.
+Not only is it useful to remove any debug code from the product, but it also enables programmers to control how a particular feature is implemented depending on the targeted platform.
+Perhaps you want to take advantage full advantage of the excluseive libraries that exist on each platform such as DirectX on Windows or Metal on Apple to render graphics.
+You can simply use a Macros to ensure you can split the code for Apple environments from Windows environment.
+In addition, perhaps there are some features that are unsupported on some platforms or you wish to turn off for the free version.
+You can simply use conditional macros to turn features on or off as you desire.

 In regards to macro's "function" like ability, here's a short example: